BigelowLab/copernicus/README.md

 copernicus
 ================

-Provides access, download and archiving tools for [Copernicus](https://marine.copernicus.eu/) marine datasets using R language.
+Provides access to, and download from, [Copernicus Marine Data Store](https://marine.copernicus.eu/) using R language.
 This package has been developed primarily around …

 - [GLOBAL_MULTIYEAR_PHY_001_030](https://data.marine.copernicus.eu/product/GLOBAL_MULTIYEAR_PHY_001_030/description)
   31 Dec 1992 to a month or more lag